Myles Loftin, BFA Photography ’20, Challenges Racist Stereotypes Through Photography

 “For as long as the United States has been a country, Black men have been painted in the media as savages, criminals,” Loftin, BFA Photography ’20, says.
 “These inaccurate depictions trickle down and become ingrained in the minds of the people who see them.”

 In the case of a police officer confronting a Black man during a traffic stop, “they feel threatened automatically because they’ve been fed these negative images for so long,” says Loftin, whose observation is backed up not only by his own experiences as person of color but also by a recent study by the American Psychological Association.

 “You may not realize,” the Parsons School of Design student continues, “but these images really affect us.”

 While the photographs provide an antidote to negative stereotypes of young black men, HOODED: A film by Myles Loftin explores the mainstream perceptions reinforcing those stereotypes.
 In the three-minute film, the subjects of Loftin’s photographs listen to a speech by Hillary Clinton in which she refers to African-American youth as “superpredators,” and the 9-1-1 call made by Trayvon Martin’s killer, George Zimmerman, in which he justified his suspicion of Martin, in part, by the fact that he was wearing a hoodie.
-Midway through the film, the poet Leo Avedon reads his piece about the fallacy of “respectability politics” — a phrase related to the idea that Black males should dress and act differently if they want to look less dangerous.
+Midway through the film, the poet Leo Avedon reads his piece about the fallacy of “respectability politics” — the idea that Black males should dress and act differently if they want to look less dangerous.

 “A lot of times, portrayals of people of color are not created by people of color,” Loftin says.
 “They’re being moderated or censored by others.
 To have uncensored, unadulterated images of Black people is important because it reflects reality — it’s the real thing.”